 We understand that finding out your child has cancer can be devastating for the entire family.
-That’s why our team of childhood cancer specialists surrounds you with the warmth and compassion you need to make it through each day.
-Our experienced pediatric cancer specialists are passionate about discovering new treatments and cures for every type of pediatric cancer.
+That’s why our team of pediatric cancer specialists surrounds you with the warmth and compassion you need to make it through each day.
+Our experienced specialists are passionate about discovering new pediatric cancer treatments and cures for every type of childhood cancer.

 UCLA Health’s Division of Pediatric Hematology Oncology is part of two renowned institutions: UCLA Mattel Children’s Hospital and the UCLA Jonsson Comprehensive Cancer Center.
 UCLA Health is: